sjoudaki/CosmoLSS/README.md

 The fitting pipeline includes key astrophysical systematics arising from intrinsic galaxy alignments, baryonic effects in the nonlinear matter power spectrum, photometric redshift uncertainties, galaxy bias, pairwise velocity dispersion, and shot noise (the latter three for each galaxy sample).
 The modified modules and associated data are contained in a clean version of CosmoMC (July 2015 version) in "cosmolss.tar.gz".

+There is more specific information in the readme file included in the tarball.

 Please feel free to contact us at shahab.joudaki@physics.ox.ac.uk if you have any questions.